the-web-teaching-server/tuto-01/README.md

 # Tutorial 1: HTML and CSS

-This tutorial aims to build a form which uses some of the abilities of the Google search engine.
+This tutorial aims at helping you build a form which uses some of the abilities of the Google search engine.

 ## Introduction

-You can see the result of the code by clicking on the "Show" button in the top of the interface.
+You can see the result of the code by clicking on the "Show" button at the top of the interface.

 1. Open the `index.html` file and find out:
-    * where is the language of the document declared?
+    * where the language of the document declared is,
-    * where is the encoding of the document declared?
+    * where the encoding of the document declared is,
-    * what is the role of the `<link>` tag?
+    * what the role of the `<link>` tag is,
-    * where the text in the `<title>` tag will be displayed?
+    * where the text in the `<title>` tag will be displayed.

 ## Write content (HTML)
-Keep in mind that HTML must convey only "data" and no style information at all.
+Keep in mind that HTML must only convey "data" and no style information at all.
 In this section, your result will be a bit ugly.
 Don't worry, we will fix that in the last section!